 Signs and symptoms of lupus nephritis include:

-- Blood in your urine
+- Blood in the urine.

-- High blood pressure
+- High blood pressure.

 - Swelling in the legs, ankles or feet and sometimes in the hands and face.

 - High levels of a waste product called creatinine in the blood.